 <h2 id="writing-a-report">Writing a Report</h2>

-<p>When analyzing your data, I would make sure you have a good amount of statistical analysis.
-For me, this was adding a regression and error bars onto my graphed data.</p>
+When analyzing your data, make sure you include solid statistical analysis.
+For me, that meant adding regression lines and error bars to my graphs.</p>

 <h2 id="presenting-at-science-fair">Presenting at Science Fair</h2>

-<p>Presenting at a science fair is somehow ten times more nervewrecking than any other presentation that I’ve given.
-Maybe it’s the judges in close proximity.
-Or maybe it’s their clipboards and eyes quietly judging your project.</p>
+<p>Presenting at a science fair is somehow ten times more nerve-wracking than any other presentation I’ve given.
+Maybe it’s the judges standing just a few feet away, or the clipboards and quiet, evaluating eyes.
+Whatever it is, it’s real.</p>

-<p>When setting up my project, I also had one of my pendulums there with a video of the pendulums synchronizing.
-This did a lot of the talking for me and was helpful in being more concise.
-Below is a photo of my poster that I used for my school, county, and tri state science fairs.</p>
+<p>For my setup, I brought one of my physical pendulums and played a video of them synchronizing.
+It did a lot of the talking for me and helped me stay concise.
+My poster is pictured above — I used it for my school, county, and tri-state science fairs.</p>

 <p><img class="medium" loading="lazy" src="/img/poster.jpg" /></p>